 My art is contemporary with classical roots.
 Through drawing and painting I explore how things are put together, how they exist in relation to their surroundings, and how we see.
-The driving force behind my art is my desire to create and make my ideas materialize and be visible to myself and others.
-Inherent in my work is the tension between chaos and order, object and background, that exists all around us.
+The driving force behind my art is a desire to see and understand the world I inhabit.
+Inherent in my work is the tension between chaos and order and object and background that exists all around us.
 I work in series to explore subjects, and experiment with materials and ways of depiction.
 Right now I am working on a series of birds and another about family.

 I am a teaching artist with the Aldrich Museum in Ridgefield and have held classes and workshops through organizations including the Silvermine Arts Center in Norwalk, the Loft Artists Association in Stamford, Greenwich Continuing Education, and the South Bronx Overall Development Corporation, as well as privately to individuals and groups.
 As a volunteer, I created an open choice art class at Trailblazers Academy, a local non profit public charter school for underserved youth.
 The students displayed their art at the local government center and hosted the mayor at their opening.